Documentation

 • Add to Playlist to save selected tracks into a Music Library playlist.

 On PC, you can double-click a track row to play from that point and use right-click or the More menu for track actions.
-On mobile, tap the play button on a track row to start playback, or long-press a track to open the action sheet.
+On mobile, tap a track in the normal list to play it; long-press enters selection mode as described above.

 The normal music player controls and repeat/shuffle settings still apply.
 On devices with a keyboard, the usual player shortcuts also work.
 If a library track cannot be opened because the folder is offline, reconnect or re-import the folder.